 Early Life and Education

-Gwynne Shotwell was born in Evanston, Illinois, on November 23, 1963.
-She grew up in Libertyville, Illinois, as the middle of three daughters.
+Gwynne Shotwell was born on November 23, 1963, in Evanston, Illinois, and grew up in Libertyville, Illinois.
 Her father was a brain surgeon, and her mother was an artist.
-In 1982, she graduated from Libertyville High School.
-Shotwell excelled in both academics and athletics in high school, where she was on the cheerleading and varsity basketball teams.
-Her interest in engineering began in high school after her mother took her to a panel discussion by the Society of Women Engineers.
-This inspired her to pursue engineering.
-She received a Bachelor of Science in mechanical engineering with honors in 1986 and a Master of Science in applied mathematics with honors in 1988, both from Northwestern University.
+She graduated from Libertyville High School in 1982.
+She showed early interests in machines and her mother inspired her to study engineering.
+She pursued higher education at Northwestern University, earning a Bachelor of Science in Mechanical Engineering in 1986, and a Master of Science in Applied Mathematics in 1988, both with honors.

 Rise to Success